Leading the nation’s cancer advancements through research

 One of the Nation’s leading cancer research centers

-Massey Cancer Center is proud to be your local National Cancer institute (NCI)-designated cancer center.
+VCU Massey Comprehensive Cancer Center is proud to be your local National Cancer institute (NCI)-designated Comprehensive Cancer Center.
 As one of just two centers in Virginia with this distinction, Massey is at the forefront of the nation’s cancer research efforts.
-This designation has been held since 1975, and enables eligibility for subsequent federal funding, information-sharing and resources reserved for the most elite institutions that demonstrate superior research capabilities.
+Massey has been designated by the NCI since 1975 and received comprehensive status in 2023.

 Preeminent research programs